Why Is It Difficult to Make Decisions?

 Having difficulty making decisions can be a sign of depression.

 Posted Aug 02, 2014

-Hoarders or those that cling to clutter have trouble making the decision to discard and following through.
-A fear of being ill prepared for the future plagues them.
+Hoarders, or those that cling to clutter, have trouble deciding to discard and then following through.
+A fear of being ill-prepared for the future plagues them.
 Discarding an object can be a challenge because the “What if I need it later?” thought takes hold.
 Obsessional traits may be operating.

 The first thing to do if you are having trouble with decisions is to see if you have an underlying depression.
 Helplessness, hopelessness, anhedonia (no pleasure), fatigue, or listlessness can skew your perception and prevent you from taking action or seeing clearly.

 Leykin et al., in “Decision Making and Depressive Symptomatology,” found that cognitive behavioral therapy techniques helped with reclaiming decision-making capacity.
 “In assisting their clients with decisions, CBT practitioners encourage the use of tools such as Pros/Cons lists, examining several sides of the issue, and creatively generating options for action—all in the attempt to engage more thoughtful and productive decision-making (Beck 1995.)”
 CBT is also an effective treatment for many anxiety disorders.

 Whether depression, anxiety, obsessional tendencies, or temporary untoward experience cause indecision and retreat, as always, insight is useful.
 Identifying the root of the problem leads to the proper help.
 Optimism, motivation, and the energy for action resurface when issues are understood or cleared away.